With a full stomach, children are able to interact well with others and excel in school.

 We provide and deliver nutritious, kid-friendly meals to over 120 local students who lack access to other food programs during school breaks.

-We anticipate that growth will continue in 2021 as more children participate in the program.
+We anticipate continued growth in 2022 as more children participate in the program.

 Volunteers from across the community help pack and deliver the meals.